prodigy

 双语例句

-她说他是个天才神童。 - That child prodigy began to compose at the age of five.
+她说他是个天才神童。 - Eric became a child prodigy at the side of his experienced father.